MMA lends a great deal of heritage from Brazilian martial arts.

 This fighting style trains you for success in actual combat, not just competition.

-With no katas, a flexible grading system and development of both positioning and submission skills, Brazilian Jiu-Jitsu is great for MMA cross training.
+With no katas, a flexible grading system and development of both positioning and submission skills, Brazilian Jiu-Jitsu is perfect for MMA cross training.
 This art teaches the importance of learning new ways to maintain an advantage while using any known techniques.

 As your opponent’s ability to counter your technique becomes better, new innovations are needed to complete the move with success.
 Thus skills learned from other fighting disciplines become a valuable part of capitalizing on your position.